FinnWilkinson/EMAS-Periodic-Table-App/Portfolio-B/evaluation.md

 ![results](images/SurveyResults.png "results")

-The evaluation pointed us to two bugs in our system- the search feature did not have a 'no result' case and secondly when previous/next element was pressed on the first/last element, the app would crash.
-We overcame this by removing the previous button on the first element and vice-versa for the last.
+The evaluation pointed us to two bugs in our system- the search feature did not have a 'no result' case and secondly when previous/next element was pressed on the first and last element, the app would crash.
+We overcame these by adding a 'no results found' page , and by removing the previous button on the first element and vice-versa for the last, respectively.

 The overall results were quite positive: users liked the colour scheme, appreciated the design of the home page and didnt have much trouble with operating the various features.